alpersonalwebsite/react/05_controlled-components.md

 ```

 You can use React Developer Tools to check the state of your Component.
-Open your browser Developer Tools, click on the React tab and select your Component, in this case <App />
+Open your browser Developer Tools, click on the React tab and select your Component, in this case `<App />`.
 At the right you will find:

 * props